BahodirovaS/Take4/Passenger/README.md

 - for driver app, remove the "setup required" in wallet once bank is set up. maybe it's because of the test but it shows incomplete

 - buttons for different screens overflow words
+- put back the map button to go to the back screen for passengers

 - filter pets